1952 Summer Olympics: Water polo

 A total of 21 countries took part in the water polo tournament.
 The initial series of the Games was to be played in the offshore pools, but due to the coolness of the water, the International Swimming Federation ordered all the matches to be played at the Swimming Stadium.
 Because of this, some of the matches in the first series had to be played as early as six in the morning.

 The water polo championship was decided in the final block, where the four teams faced each other once.
 Hungary and Yugoslavia ended in a draw after winning two other matches and playing 2–2 each other.
 Hungary won gold with a better goal difference.

 Gymnastics

-The 1952 Olympic gymnastics was dominated by the Soviet Union, which despite participating in the Games for the first time, had already been an established gymnastics power by 1952.
+The 1952 Olympic gymnastics was dominated by the Soviet Union, which had already been an established gymnastics power by 1952.
 The USSR's athletes won nine gold medals and took a total of 22 medals.
 Finland, Germany and Switzerland, who previously dominated the gymnastics at the Olympics, were content with more modest success.
-A total of fifteen medals were awarded, eight men's and seven women's sports.
+A total of fifteen medals were awarded, eight in men's events and seven in women's events.

 The most personal medals in gymnastics were taken by Viktor Chukarin in the men's events and Maria Gorokhovskaya in the women's events.
 Chukarin won four gold and two silver.
 Gorokhovskaya won medals in every women's sport.
 Her seven-medal catch (two gold and five silver) was a record for one women's Olympics.

+Although the Official Olympic Report for the 1952 Helsinki Olympics does not specifically state that this was the first time that medals were awarded to women for individual performances, it does state "Individual competitions in women's gymnastics were included in the Olympic Programme for the first time."
+World Gymnastics, the official governing body for the sport, stated about those games "1952 marked the first year an individual women's competition was held in addition to a team competition".
+What is currently listed here on Wikipedia as well as what is written about the 1952 Olympics in an article on one gymnastics blog ("It was the first time women would be granted individual medals") strongly suggest that no individual Olympic medals were awarded to individual woman gymnasts prior to 1952, and that these games were the first where they were awarded.